 That’s right.
 Life is after all about enjoying your journey and doing what you like.
 Taking a Gap year can be that much needed “rest and reset” period you have been waiting for.
 By the end of the Gap year, you may find yourself not only refreshed and recharged, but also brimming with creative ideas for your life’s goals to make a positive difference in the world.

 “Wait a minute — what’s a Gap year?”
 As the word “gap” implies, a Gap year is a year between leaving school and starting university that is usually spent travelling or volunteering or learning new skills, etc. There is no hard and fast rule on how to spend your Gap year.

 Studies have shown that rest boosts health and creativity.
 By the end of the Gap year, you may find yourself not only refreshed and recharged, but also full of creative ideas for your life’s goals to make a positive difference in the world.

 2. Find your first job or look for an internship

 Some polytechnic graduates choose to find their first job or look for an internship.
 While waiting to enter university, you can look for a part-time job to gain industry experience.
-The 2020 Polytechnic Graduate Employment Survey (GES) found that close to nine in ten polytechnic students found employment (permanent, freelance or part-time) within six months of their graduation in 2020.
+The 2022 Polytechnic Graduate Employment Survey (GES) found that 91.8% of polytechnic graduates in the labour force found jobs within six months of graduation or after completion of full-time National Service within six months of their graduation in 2020.

-3. Further your studies with an autonomous (publicly-funded) university
+3. Further your full-time studies with an autonomous (publicly-funded) university

 What can a university education do for you?
 Besides boosting your chances of landing a good, well-paying job, it can prepare you to be future-ready.
 For example, some degree programmes emphasise on applied learning and challenge students to use their academic knowledge to solve problems around them.
 They do so by collaborating with industry partners, where students get to reinforce their understanding of basic theories through practice.